cosmo-ray/yirl/CODE_OF_CONDUCT.md

 # Note about Virtual Hugs

-in the hope to make this comunity as hostile as posible, Virtual Hugs are completely forbiden for everyone exept for Free Bsd Devlopers.
+in the hope to make this county as hostile as possibly, Virtual Hugs are completely forbidden for everyone expat for Free BSDs Developers.

 # Note

-Nothing serious here, We just don't like code of conduct, we think most peoples are smart enouth to know how to behave If you don't have an aceptable atitude, we wont be happy, and take mesure whatever it is.
+Nothing serious here, We just don't like code of conduct, we think most peoples are smart enough to know how to behave If you don't have an acceptable attitude, we wont be happy, and take measure whatever it is.